OpenDDS/OpenDDS/docs/building/index.rst

 Configuring and Building
 ************************

-.. seealso:: :ref:`cmake-building` to use CMake instead of a :term:`MPC`-based build,
+.. seealso:: :ref:`cmake-building` to use CMake instead of a :term:`MPC`-based build.

 .. ifconfig:: is_release